Diamond Creek Falls

 Is Diamond Creek Falls in a national or state park?

-Yes — Diamond Creek Falls is inside Diamond Peak Wilderness.
-We inferred this from OpenStreetMap protected-area polygons; if you find we got the boundary wrong, please report it.
+Yes — Diamond Creek Falls is inside Willamette National Forest.
 See the park page for fees, hours, and current conditions.

 Can I bring my dog to Diamond Creek Falls?

-Yes — dogs are allowed (Diamond Peak Wilderness permits leashed dogs in most areas).
+Yes — dogs are allowed (Willamette National Forest permits leashed dogs in most areas).
 Inferred from park type; check the official site for trail-specific restrictions.
 Always leash and pack out waste.

 Is there a fee to visit Diamond Creek Falls?